 “All of us that volunteer on POST land can be better stewards if we learn to recognize what we would otherwise miss on the land,” Kelly says.
 “Now, we might go to a new property to kill pampas grass, and come across a fair amount of native grasses on the slope.
 It would be important to let the rancher know about the natives so they don’t overgraze, for example.”

 For more photos of the event, please visit our Flickr account.

 Manon von Kaenel

-Correction 7/23: The first version of this post mistakenly reported that Richard Kim had brought a live San Francisco garter snake to his presentation; instead, he had brought a California garter snake.
+Correction 7/23: The first version of this post mistakenly reported that Richard Kim had brought a live San Francisco garter snake to his presentation; instead, he had brought a Coast garter snake.
 The text has been changed to reflect this.

 Origami is the art of paper-folding.
 Though it is most commonly associated with square-shaped paper, it can use any size or shape, and can even involve cutting or glue.
 It is an amazing art process where nothing is lost or gained, but simply transformed.
 When I was 12 years old, I found an origami book in my house and started folding from it, and I’ve been hooked ever since.

 Shortly after folding from books, I started designing my own models.
 Almost all of my pieces are folded from a single uncut square.
 I enjoy hiking, birding and observing the natural world around me, so I am frequently drawn to nature and wildlife as my subjects.